Bergen County NJ Juvenile Criminal Defense Attorneys

 Yes there are, in fact there are several options.
 They’re commonly referred to as diversions, which our firm has been quite successful in.
 If we are retained in the investigation stage, we can possibly resolve the case at the police station without resort to the courts (e.g. work with the police to repair, provide restitution, apology, etc.).
 If a juvenile delinquency has already been filed.
 Then another option is the Juvenile Conference Committee.
 This option allows the juvenile delinquency charges to be averted to a committee that tries to come to a resolution of your child’s case without involving the courts anymore beyond that point.
 Another option our lawyers try to pursue is an Intake Services Conference where the case is diverted to a referee who will attempt to resolve the case without your child pleading guilty.

 Experienced New Jersey Juvenile Criminal Defense Firm

 The Law Offices of Jonathan F. Marshall has the experience in the juvenile justice system to adequately protect your child’s rights.
-Mr. Oliver who heads up our Hackensack Office has extensive experience representing juveniles charged with a wide variety of offense, including but not limited too aggravated assault, robbery, possession of marijuana with the intent to distribute, harassment and cyberstalking.
+Our law firm has over 200 years of combined experience, with ten attorneys that practice exclusively in criminal law.
+With seven former prosecutors on staff, and one of them holding a directorial position of the Juvenile Team during his tenure, our firm has the experience and knowledge to defend your child in this difficult time.
 When a juvenile is charged with a criminal offense in Bergen County or elsewhere in New Jersey there future is on the line.
 Therefore, it is imperative that you speak to an attorney about your options as a juvenile conviction can weigh heavily on your child’s future for example getting admitted into colleges.
-Please contact any one of our Bergen County offices for a free consultation with one of our experienced juvenile defense attorneys.
+Please contact Mr. Rosen who heads our Fort Lee office or any one of our Bergen County offices for a free consultation with one of our experienced juvenile defense attorneys.
 We can be reached directly at 201-429-9783.